 Considering what to do with your business or personal assets in the event you become incapacitated or die is important.

 At Stockton, Barker & Mead, LLP, in Troy, New York, we can help.

 Helping You Plan For The Future

 Founded in 1994, our law firm assists individuals, families, and business owners in Albany and surrounding areas with all aspects relating to estate planning.
 We frequently help individuals, families, and employers make plans for the future, like creating solid estate plans that protect their business entities and personal estates.

 Depending on the entity and situation, there are various estate planning tools available you may want to consider, such as:

-Some business owners often opt to transfer their interest in their entity to a trust.
+Some individuals or business owners often opt to transfer their interest in their entity to a trust.
 Like a will, a trust also allows you to determine who gets what and when in the event you pass away.